gao-ai-com/dify-plugin-langfuse/README.md

 ## Main Features

-This plugin provides two main features as custom tools for Dify:
+This plugin provides three main features as custom tools for Dify:

 * **Get Prompt Tool:** Retrieves specific prompts (text type) managed in Langfuse for use in Dify workflows.
 * **Search Prompts Tool:** Searches for prompts in Langfuse under various conditions to discover available prompts.
+* **Update Prompt Tool:** Creates a new version of a prompt managed in Langfuse and sets tags and labels.

 ## Usage